8ctopus/git-hook/README.md

 git remote set-url origin https://user:password@example.com/gitea/site.git
 ```

-- set the upstream
+- set the upstream (so git knows where to pull from)

 ```
 git branch --set-upstream-to=origin/master master
 ```

-- make sure the `www-data` has the write permissions to the whole repository.
+- make sure user `www-data` has the write permissions for the repository.

-_Note_: If you are concerned about weaker security, you can consider giving the `www-data` user permission to run git as user `ubuntu`.
-This way, your webserver files do not need to be writable by the `www-data` user.
+_Note_: If you are concerned about weaker security, you can consider giving user `www-data` permissions to run git as another user such as `ubuntu`.
+This way, your webserver files can be owned by `ubuntu` and `www-data` can only read them.
 I'm not security specialist, so be warned.

 ```
 sudo -H -u ubuntu -- /usr/bin/git pull;